Thorium-232: Use in nuclear power

-One potential advantage of a thorium-based nuclear fuel cycle is that thorium is more abundant in nature than uranium, the current fuel for commercial nuclear reactors.
+One potential advantage of a thorium-based nuclear fuel cycle is that thorium is three times more abundant than uranium, the current fuel for commercial nuclear reactors.
 It is also more difficult to produce material suitable for nuclear weapons from the thorium fuel cycle compared to the uranium fuel cycle.
 Some proposed designs for thorium-fueled nuclear reactors include the molten salt reactor and a fast neutron reactor, among others.
-Although thorium-based nuclear reactors have been proposed since the 1960s and several prototype reactors have been built, there has been relatively little research on the thorium fuel cycle compared to the more established uranium fuel cycle; thorium-based nuclear power has not seen large-scale commercial use as of 2022.
+Although thorium-based nuclear reactors have been proposed since the 1960s and several prototype reactors have been built, there has been relatively little research on the thorium fuel cycle compared to the more established uranium fuel cycle; thorium-based nuclear power has not seen large-scale commercial use as of 2024.
 Nevertheless, some countries such as India have actively pursued thorium-based nuclear power.